Test Detail

 What is Urinary Electrolytes?

-A Urinary Electrolytes test measures the levels of electrolytes, namely sodium (Na+), potassium (K+), and chloride (Cl-), in the urine.
+The Urinary Electrolytes test measures the levels of electrolytes, namely sodium (Na+), potassium (K+), and chloride (Cl-), in the urine.
 This test is done as part of routine health checkups to evaluate your overall health and detect or monitor the health of your kidneys.

 Electrolytes are the minerals found in the urine, blood, tissues, and extracellular fluids.
 They help to control the quantity of body fluids, balance the body’s pH level, and regulate blood pressure, heart rate & rhythm.
 They also help in conducting nerve impulses and muscle contractions.

-Your doctor may advise a Urinary Electrolytes test if you exhibit symptoms suggestive of electrolyte imbalance in your body, such as extreme fatigue, weakness, difficulty in breathing, irregular heartbeat, diarrhea, vomiting, dehydration, muscle weakness, confusion, or seizures.
+Your doctor may advise the Urinary Electrolytes test if you exhibit symptoms suggestive of electrolyte imbalance in your body, such as extreme fatigue, weakness, difficulty in breathing, irregular heartbeat, diarrhea, vomiting, dehydration, muscle weakness, confusion, or seizures.
 This test may also be used to monitor the treatment response for high blood pressure or as a follow-up test in case of dialysis.

-Usually, no special preparation is required for a Urinary Electrolytes test.
+Usually, no special preparation is required for the Urinary Electrolytes test.
 You may eat and drink as per your daily routine.
 However, before your test, make sure to drink enough water to be able to submit a urine sample for testing.
-A mid-stream urine sample should be collected into a sterile container provided by the sample collection professional.
+The urine sample should be collected into a sterile container provided by the sample collection professional.
 Women are advised not to give the sample during the menstrual period unless prescribed, as it can interfere with the test results.
 Also, inform your doctor about all the medications and supplements you take before the test, as they may affect your test results.

 Test result ranges are approximate and may differ slightly between labs depending on the methodology and laboratory guidelines.
 Talk to your doctor about your specific test results.
 Narrate your complete medical history to help the doctor correlate your clinical and laboratory findings.
 The test results will help them determine your medical condition, make recommendations for lifestyle modifications such as diet and exercise, decide whether or not medication will be required to manage your health and formulate your overall treatment plan.